oVirt/ovirt-site/source/howto/create-a-windows-xp-virtual-machine.html.md

 2. On the Navigation Tabs, click Change CD![Change CD](Navigation_Tabs_Change_CD.jpg "fig:Change CD")
 3. From the drop down list select the virtio CD and click ok.![VirtIO CD](Change CD virtio.jpg "fig:VirtIO CD")
 4. On the console, right click the first device that is missing drivers
-5. Select "Update Driver Software", and then "Browse my computer for driver software"
+5. Select "Update Driver", and then click Next
-6. Browse to the CD, WXP folder.
-Choose the appropriate architecture (AMD64 for 64-bit, x86 for 32-bit) and click OK.
-7. When prompted to install the driver, check "Always trust software from Red Hat, Inc" and click Install.
+6. Choose "Install from a list or a specific location", and then click Next
+7. Choose "Search for the best driver in these locations", check "Search removable media", and then click Next
+8. When prompted, choose "Continue Anyway"
-8. Repeat the above for the remaining missing drivers, except for the "Video Controller (VGA Compatible)"
+9. Repeat the above for the remaining missing drivers, except for the "Video Controller (VGA Compatible)"

 ### Guest Tools